m1-key/Image-Segementation/README.md

 and since blue color is dominant , so all the blue color point will have same pixel value.
 When K means clustering
 is applied , it groups all those blue color points into a cluster as these points are similar.
 Similary if an
 image has more than one dominant color then this algorithm group all the similar pixel points together into
 a cluster.
-In this way this algorith helps to find dominant colors of an image.
+In this way this algorithm helps to find dominant colors of an image.
 ```

 ### Note: